riderx/awesome-capacitor/readme.md

 <div align="center">
 ⚡ A curated list of awesome resources related to the <a href='https://www.capacitorjs.com/'>Capacitor</a> Platform.
 <br />
-Capacitor is an open source native runtime for building Web Native apps.
+Capacitor is an open-source native runtime for building Web Native apps.
 Create cross-platform iOS, Android, and Progressive Web Apps with JavaScript, HTML, and CSS.
 <br/>
 <a><img src="https://page-views.glitch.me/badge?page_id=riderx.awesome-capacitor&right_color=blue" /></a>
 </div>